top of page

-Your baby is welcome to attend sessions, no matter what kind of day or mood they’re having.
+Your baby is welcome at every session — no matter what kind of day you're both having.

 Get to know me